 Physical access control options include traditional lock-and-key, on-premise (computer) solution, and cloud-based solution.

 The electronic on-premise solution is an electronic version of the lock-and-key, with the lock now controlled by a computer server somewhere in the business.

 The cloud-based solution can secure and control multiple locations from a browser or mobile device, revoke access credentials whenever it’s needed, and view live or recorded video from any facility, regardless of location.

 See our white paper The Simple Truths of Access Control for more detailed product information.

-WHAT ARE THE BENEFITS OF AN SAAS ACCESS CONTROL SERVICES?
+WHAT ARE THE BENEFITS OF A Saas ACCESS CONTROL SERVICES?